evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ## User interface and control

-Audi Q4 Sportback 45 e-tron has multiple integrated screens.
+The Audi Q4 Sportback 45 e-tron has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
 The  screen behind the steering wheel integrated into the dashboard is 10,2 inches large and has a 1920 x 720 pixels resolution.
 The touch screen at the top of the center console is 11,6 inches large and has a 1540 x 720 pixels resolution.

 {{< sitefiguresized thumb="models/audi/q4_e-tron/q4_sportback_45_e-tron/screens_1_st.jpg" title="Audi Q4 Sportback 45 e-tron" width="3000" height="2001"  >}}